Evaloper/Youtube-clone/README.md

 # Youtube-clone
-- This is a cloned UI YouTube website.
+- This is a cloned UI of YouTube website.
 - It is built with ReactJs